cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 The webcomponent.js polyfills enable Web Components in (evergreen) browsers that lack native support.

-## So wirds gemacht...
+## How to do it...

-### Verwendung von _hookFunction_
+### Use of  _hookFunction_

-Ab modelVersion 8.2 ist es möglich, an jede definierte Connection eine `hookFunction` zu definieren.
-Diese Funktion wird ausgeführt

-* wenn durch die Connection Daten propagiert werden und
-* before die propagierte Daten in die Zielkomponente und Slot übergeben werden.
+From modelVersion 8.2 it is possible to define a `hookFunction` in each connection.
+This function will be executed:
+* when the connection data is propagated and
+* before the propagated data is transferred to the target component and slot

-#### Konfiguration
+#### Configuration
-Das Attribut `hookFunction` kann sowohl eine anonyme Funktion (als String) als auch den Funktionsname eines existierenden globalen Funktion (incl.
-Namespace) enthalten.

-Connection Beispiel - mit `hookFunction` mittels anonyme Funktion
+The attribute `hookFunction` can contain an anonyme function (as string) or the function name of an existing global function (incl. namespace).

+The following is an example of a connection with a anonyme `hookFunction`:

     {
         "connectionId": "member-a:c-member-b:c",